-The acquisition of both pluripotency and totipotency is associated with the deregulation of transposable elements – our goal is understand the mechanisms by which the germ cells manage this formidable threat to gametes, and thus transgenerational genome stability.
-Specifically, transposon silencing in the germline by the Piwi-interacting RNA (piRNA) pathway as well as epigenetic mechanisms will be extended upon from our previous findings.
+The acquisition of both pluripotency and totipotency is associated with the deregulation of transposable elements – our goal is to understand the mechanisms by which germ cells manage this formidable threat to the gametes, and thus transgenerational genome stability.
+Specifically, we explore transposon silencing in the germ line by the Piwi-interacting RNA (piRNA) pathway as well as epigenetic mechanisms.